image created with AI

 Stakeholder: Herbalife is a nutrition and weight management company that sells its products through independent distributors.

-Project Goal: Create a mobile friendly web application that would allow for their independent distributors to keep track on sales, downline and business activities.
+Project Goal: Create a mobile friendly web application that would allow for their independent distributors to keep track of sales, downline and business activities.

 Role: UX and UI Design